-I’m a diehard fan of nail polish but I almost never wear it.
+Although I’m a diehard fan of nail polish, I almost never wear it.
 The biggest reason?
-That gross nail polish remover that comes with it.
-My mom always taught me that no polish is better than chipped polish, and nothing gets rid of flaky tips quite like acetone polish remover.
+That stinky nail polish remover that is the natural consequence.
+My mom always taught me that "no polish is better than chipped polish," and nothing gets rid of flaky tips quite like acetone polish remover.

-Acetone is most often used as a paint thinner—and that’s exactly what makes it so great at removing nail polish.
+Acetone is most often used as a paint thinner—and that’s exactly what makes it so effective for removing nail polish.
 But it’s also super harsh, especially when it comes in contact with skin.

-Now, let’s just get something out there: natural alternatives will take longer than conventional methods.
-I mean you’re not chemically melting the paint off your fingertips, so it’s bound to take a bit of elbow grease.
-Personally, I’m fine with DIY nail polish remover if I get to skip the headaches, dizziness and eye irritation that comes with sniffing paint thinner.
+Now, let’s just get something out there: natural alternatives will make the process take longer than conventional methods.
+I mean you’re not chemically melting the paint off your fingertips, so it’s bound to require a bit of elbow grease.
+Personally, I’m fine with that if it means I get to skip the headache, dizziness, and eye irritation that comes with sniffing paint thinner.

 Here are some of my favorite ways to remove nail polish without nail polish remover.